Postpartum care: Breastfeeding support

 Breastfeeding support is one of the most common forms of postpartum care in both the US and Canada.
-Research evaluating its effectiveness has shown that peers as well as professional lactation consultants can be effective in promoting breastfeeding during the postpartum period.
-Compared with no peer support, having peer support for breastfeeding has been found to be associated with higher rates of any breastfeeding at 1 month and 3 to 6 months and of exclusive breastfeeding at 1 month.
-Based on a meta-analysis of randomized control trials and nonrandomized comparison studies, peer support is not related to breastfeeding outcomes past 6 months post pregnancy.
+Research evaluating its effectiveness has shown that peers and professional lactation consultants can be effective in promoting breastfeeding during the postpartum period.
+Compared with no peer support, having peer support for breastfeeding is associated with higher rates of any breastfeeding at 1 month and 3 to 6 months and of exclusive breastfeeding at 1 month.
+Based on a meta-analysis of randomized control trials and nonrandomized comparison studies, peer support is not related to breastfeeding outcomes past 6 months post-pregnancy.
 Compared with no lactation consultant, breastfeeding care provided by a lactation consultant is associated with higher rates of any breastfeeding at 6 months but not at 1 month or 3 months post pregnancy.
 The use of information or communication technology for the delivery of breastfeeding care is not associated with higher breastfeeding rates in the months following pregnancy.

 Evidence suggests that peer support interventions are associated with increased rates of any breastfeeding at 1 to 6 months postpartum, and exclusive breastfeeding at 1 month.
 Similarly, lactation consultant care has been found to improve the likelihood of breastfeeding continuation up to 6 months.

 Testing reminders

-Provision of reminders for testing has been found to be associated with greater adherence to oral glucose tolerance testing up to 1 year postpartum but not random glucose testing or hemoglobin A1c testing.
+Provision of reminders for testing is associated with greater adherence to oral glucose tolerance testing up to 1 year postpartum but not random glucose testing or hemoglobin A1c testing.

-Research Limitations
+Research limitations

 Research on postpartum care is almost exclusively based on healthy postpartum individuals.
 Little is known about the impact of postpartum care on those individuals at high risk of postpartum complications due to chronic conditions, pregnancy-related conditions or systemic bias in health care provision.
 A new way for researchers to provide high-quality research in this field would be to look into the outcome of extended health insurance on postpartum health by using interventions that are aimed at healthcare providers.